Cronista/reboque_script/README.md

 If the job is marked positive in this step, it will be skipped and analyzed manually.

+The rule will be: if the value is lower, it will be marked positive.
+If the value is equal or greater, it will be marked negative.
+Another rule is, within autem's dashboard the column "&nbsp;" must be observed.
+If it is red, do not proceed.

 #2 – Extract the specific Localiza company ID (CNPJ) from an e-mail PDF attachment.

 Besides the Localiza data table, each job is also consolidated with an e-mail that contains information about the job, including price and identification.